Valeo08/Valeo08/README.md

 <br>

 👀 I am constantly researching and informing myself about AI.
-I am currently interested in machine learning 🦾🤖 and NLP 📖.
+Currently, I'm interested in machine learning 🦾🤖 and NLP 📖.